apache/doris/docs/documentation/en/sql-reference/sql-functions/string-functions/ends_with_EN.md

 ## Description
 ### Syntax

-`INT ENDS_WITH (VARCHAR str, VARCHAR suffix)`
+`BOOLEAN ENDS_WITH (VARCHAR str, VARCHAR suffix)`

-It returns 1 if the string ends with the specified suffix, otherwise it returns 0.
+It returns true if the string ends with the specified suffix, otherwise it returns false.
+If any parameter is NULL, it returns NULL.

 ## example